Suffren/Simon-Game/README.md

 Implementation in vanilla JS of the famous musical game

-__Soon:__ The interface provided is basic, visit http://regisvitel.fr if you want the final version

 ## How to use ?
     * Click on "play" button
     * Each colored button will activate one after the other signifying